EndPointCorp/end-point-blog/2013/06/07/creating-custom-button-graphics-in.html.md

 To convert it to a 9-patch, browse to the tools/ directory of the Android SDK and run draw9patch.
 This will open a window with a graphical editor on the left, and a button preview on the right.
 The editor window is for specifying which parts of the image will be stretched.
 The top and left edges show this, and the right and bottom edges show which parts of the image can contain the text you put in the button.

-When you've finished with draw9patch, save the images in the same place, but with .9.png as the file extension (in this case, res/drawable-hdpi/button_selected.png will be res/drawable-hdpi/button_selected.9.png).
-Make sure to delete the old images, because Android R (the generated resource class) doesn't use file extensions, so it can't tell the difference between our two image types.
+When you’ve finished with draw9patch, save the images in the same place, but with .9.png as the file extension (in this case, res/drawable-hdpi/button_selected.png will be res/drawable-hdpi/button_selected.9.png).
+Make sure to delete the old images, because Android R (the generated resource class) doesn’t use file extensions, so it can’t tell the difference between our two image types.

-Now, let's try making a button with our custom graphics.
+Now, let’s try making a button with our custom graphics.
 Add a Button to your Activity XML, like so:

 res/layout/activity_main.xml